Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 ## The projection mode

 Based on the English datasheet instructions (which are totally confusing), I'm not able to get other than noise or very faint signal variations with this mode.
 There is not a single word of it in the Japanese one.
 I guess this isn't the device most prominent feature...
-Only benefit: outputing only 128 bytes of data per image is very fast.
+Only benefit: outputing only 128 bytes of crap data per image is ultra fast.

 ## Showcase